-Metering Providers Category B who perform work on metering installations at wholesale boundary points located within substations, undertaken on behalf of a Transmission Network Service Provider, are exempted from literal compliance with this Service Level Procedure provided the metering work satisfies the performance and quality outcomes of this Service Level Procedure.
+Metering Providers Category B who perform work on metering installations at wholesale boundary points located within substations, undertaken on behalf of a Transmission Network Service Provider who is the Metering Coordinator for the metering installation, are exempted from literal compliance with this Service Level Procedure provided the metering work satisfies the performance and quality outcomes of this Service Level Procedure.
 The complexity of work at these connection points is such that the specialist requirements for undertaking the metering installation work, in addition to the security, test and commissioning processes involved, are considered to match or exceed this Service Level Procedure.

 For service provision at connection points where the Metering Provider and the Metering Data Provider are part of the same company and metering installation, provision or maintenance work is performed using internal processes and procedures, those internal processes and procedures will be deemed to be compliant with this Service Level Procedure if the metering work satisfies the performance and quality outcomes of this Service Level Procedure.